 Well, good news… The Crossbow Critic went on the hunt for up and coming and already here outdoor, adventure and outdoor travel bloggers and blogs so that you can have one easy location to come to and find new sources of information and inspiration.

 Here is something we like to remind ourselves when we spend too much time fiddling online…

-There is no Wi-Fi in the forest, but chances are you will find better connection.
+There is no Wi-Fi in the forest, but chances are you will find better connections.

-Without further ado, here are what we think are the top 20 outdoors, adventure and outdoor travel related blogs to follow in 2015.
+Without further ado, here are what we think are the top 20 outdoors, adventure and outdoor travel related blogs to follow.
 In no specific order, they are:

 In 2011, Zach Davis dropped everything and spent 6 months thru-hiking the Applachian Trail.
 He had zero experience backpacking or surviving the outdoors.
 But he did have extraordinary mental toughness from years of psychology and self improvement training.